pyjanitor-devs/pyjanitor/README.rst

 - Identifying duplicate entries
 - Encoding columns as categorical
 - Splitting your data into features and targets (for machine learning)
-- Easily renaming individual columns
+- Adding, removing, and renaming columns
 - Coalesce multiple columns into a single column
-- Convert excel date (serial format) into a Python datetime format.
+- Convert excel date (serial format) into a Python datetime format
-- Expand a single column that has delimited, categorical values into dummy-encoded variables.
+- Expand a single column that has delimited, categorical values into dummy-encoded variables

 apis
 ----